Victoria Street cycleway works - key info and latest updates

 Following completion of stage one, the street will be resurfaced, and new line markings applied.

-Night works will be required in this stage of the work in mid- to late-February.
+Night works will be required in this stage of the work.
 Notification of this will be provided prior to the work occurring.

-Stage three: approximately six weeks after stage two is complete
+Stage three: approximately 10 nights of works, 6 weeks after stage 2 is complete

 Six weeks after the new surface has been laid, the coloured surface will be applied to the cycleway.